awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 For help creating a KMS key for imported key material, see [Step 1: Create a KMS key with no key material](importing-keys-create-cmk.md)\.

 **`AWS_CLOUDHSM`**
-AWS KMS created the key material for the KMS key in the AWS CloudHSM cluster associated with your [custom key store](custom-key-store-overview.md)\.
+AWS KMS creates the key material in the AWS CloudHSM cluster for your [AWS CloudHSM key store](custom-key-store-overview.md)\.
-For help creating a KMS key in a custom key store, see [Creating KMS keys in a custom key store](create-cmk-keystore.md)\.
+For help creating a KMS key in an AWS CloudHSM key store, see [Creating KMS keys in an AWS CloudHSM key store](create-cmk-keystore.md)\.

+**`EXTERNAL_KEY_STORE`**
+The key material is a cryptographic key in an external key manager outside of AWS\.
+This origin is supported only for KMS keys in an [external key store](keystore-external.md)\.
+For help creating a KMS key in an external key store, see [Creating KMS keys in an external key store](create-xks-keys.md)\.

 ## Key spec<a name="key-spec"></a>

 *Key spec* is a property that represents the cryptographic configuration of a key\.
 The meaning of the key spec differs with the key type\.
 + [AWS KMS keys](#kms_keys) — The *key spec* determines whether the KMS key is symmetric or asymmetric\.
-It also determines the type of its key material, and the cryptographic algorithms it supports\.
+It also determines the type of its key material, and the algorithms it supports\.
 You choose the key spec when you [create the KMS key](create-keys.md), and you cannot change it\.
+The default key spec, [SYMMETRIC\_DEFAULT](asymmetric-key-specs.md#key-spec-symmetric-default), represents a 256\-bit symmetric encryption key\.
 **Note**
 The `KeySpec` for a KMS key was known as a `CustomerMasterKeySpec`\.
 The `CustomerMasterKeySpec` parameter of the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation is deprecated\.
 Instead, use the `KeySpec` parameter, which works the same way\.
 To prevent breaking changes, the response of the `CreateKey` and [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operations now includes both `KeySpec` and `CustomerMasterKeySpec` members with the same values\.

   For a list of key specs and help with choosing a key spec, see [Selecting the key spec](key-types.md#symm-asymm-choose-key-spec)\.
 To find the key spec of a KMS key, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation, or see the **Cryptographic configuration** tab on the detail page for a KMS key in the AWS KMS console\.
 For help, see [Viewing Keys](viewing-keys.md)\.

-  To limit the key specs that principals can use when creating KMS keys, use the [kms:KeySpec](policy-conditions.md#conditions-kms-key-spec) condition key\.
+  To limit the key specs that principals can use when creating KMS keys, use the [kms:KeySpec](conditions-kms.md#conditions-kms-key-spec) condition key\.
 You can also use the `kms:KeySpec` condition key to allow principals to call AWS KMS operations only on KMS keys with a particular key spec\.
 For example, you can deny permission to schedule deletion of any KMS key with an `RSA_4096` key spec\.
 + [Data keys](#data-keys) \([GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html)\) — The *key spec* determines the length of an AES data key\.
 + [Data keys pairs](#data-key-pairs) \([GenerateDataKeyPair](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPair.html)\) — The *key pair spec* determines the type of key material in the data key pair\.

 ## Key usage<a name="key-usage"></a>

-*Key usage* is a property that determines whether a KMS key is used for encryption and decryption \(`ENCRYPT_DECRYPT`\) \-or\- signing and verification \(`SIGN_VERIFY`\) \-or\- generate and verify MAC \(`GENERATE_VERIFY_MAC`\)\.
-Each KMS key can have only one usage\.
+*Key usage* is a property that determines the cryptographic operations the key supports\.
+KMS keys can have a key usage of `ENCRYPT_DECRYPT`, `SIGN_VERIFY`\), or `GENERATE_VERIFY_MAC`\.
+Each KMS key can have only one key usage\.
 Using a KMS key for more than one type of operation makes the product of both operations more vulnerable to attack\.

 For help choosing the key usage for your KMS key, see [Selecting the key usage](key-types.md#symm-asymm-choose-key-usage)\.
 To find the key usage of a KMS key, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation, or choose the **Cryptographic configuration** tab on the detail page for a KMS key in the AWS KMS console\.
 For help, see [Viewing Keys](viewing-keys.md)\.